 So How Accurate Do You Need to Be?

-The accuracy rate of 100% is the goal on every report, and in today’s MT world, a standard of 98% to 99% is usually required for even the new transcriptionist.
-This is achievable and attainable through diligence in review of previous reports, samples, and paying close attention to detail (such as account specific instructions).
+The accuracy rate of 100% is the goal of every report, and in today’s MT world, a standard of 98% to 99% is usually required for even the new transcriptionist.
+This is achievable and attainable through diligence in reviewing previous reports, samples, and paying close attention to detail (such as account-specific instructions).
 (Our Advanced MT and Editing program prepares you diligently for this accuracy and teaches everything you need to know to become hired and excel in the profession.)